bijay-05/simple-data-pipeline-demo/data_model.md

 - date_time: TIMESTAMP, DEFAULT NOW(), NOT NULL
 - cust_id: INT , DEFAULT 0 (NON-MEMBER), NOT NULL
 - product_id: INT, NOT NULL, FOREIGN KEY (products_table)
-- QUANTITY: INT, NOT NULL
+- quantity: INT, NOT NULL
-- UNIT_PRICE: FLOAT, NOT NULL
+- unit_price: FLOAT, NOT NULL
-- TOTAL_PRICE: FLOAT, NOT NULL
+- total_price: FLOAT, NOT NULL

 What columns does a products_table need to have ???
 - product_id : PRIMARY KEY, NOT NULL, INT, FOREIGN KEY (sales_table)
-- product_category : VARCHAR, NOT NULL
+- product_category : VARCHAR(20), NOT NULL
-- product_name : VARCHAR, NOT NULL
+- product_name : VARCHAR(20), NOT NULL
-- supplier_name : VARCHAR, NOT NULL
+- supplier_name : VARCHAR(20), NOT NULL

 What columns does a customers_table need to have ??
 - cust_id : PRIMARY KEY, SERIAL, NOT NULL, FOREIGN KEY (sales_table)